Canva Design Systems: How to Set Up and Use Canva Brand Kit

 Stop letting inconsistent branding and time-consuming design hold you back.
 Block off two hours this week to set up your Canva brand kit properly.

-Start with your colors and fonts, upload your logo, and create one master template.
+Start with your colours and fonts, upload your logo, and create one master template.
 Then watch how much faster your next content batch goes.

 Your blog is your business—let’s treat it like one.